The Isles of Scilly: flora, fauna & food!

 The whole of St. Mary’s is covered in wild garlic and flowers, as are the other islands……..you can smell the garlic everywhere and it’s in a lot of the deli products that are served in restaurants or sold locally.
 So a nice boost for your immunity along with fresh air and fresh fish!

-There are lots of little artists shops near Juliet’s Garden so we worked up a good appetite walking, shopping and photographing along the way.
+There are lots of little artist shops near Juliet’s Garden so we worked up a good appetite walking, shopping and photographing along the way.
 We also stumbled across Harry’s Walls, the remains of an unfinished artillery fort, started in 1551 by Edward VI to defend the harbour of Hugh Town from possible French attack.

-A yummy lunch at Juliet’s Garden is certainly worth the walk from Hugh Town. it’s a little bit of paradise tucked away on top of a hill and walking along the empty lanes you quickly feel as if you’ve stepped back in time to somewhere in Cornwall fifty years ago when there was little traffic and peace and quiet prevailed!
+A yummy lunch at Juliet’s Garden is certainly worth the walk from Hugh Town.
+It’s a little bit of paradise tucked away on top of a hill and walking along the empty lanes you quickly feel as if you’ve stepped back in time to somewhere in Cornwall fifty years ago when there was little traffic and peace and quiet prevailed!
 And if you’re wondering where all the other walkers are, they did arrive later, we just got there really early for lunch as we had a busy afternoon ahead of us!

 What we also loved about this trip is that you can only island hop by boat, so our transport to St. Martin’s Island was another highlight.
-Everyone on the boat,: crew, islanders and tourists alike, was really friendly and lots of the passengers had dogs with them so I was in my element!
+Everyone on the boat,: crew, islanders and tourists alike, were really friendly and lots of the passengers had dogs with them so I was in my element!
 The Isles of Scilly is incredibly dog-friendly, pooches are welcomed everywhere.

 We needed to work up another big appetite for another big meal on St. Martin’s so took to the country lanes with a spring in our step to explore this delightful, even quieter, island.
 And it didn’t disappoint.